Angel1-coder/Rock-Paper-Scissors-Lizard-Spock_GAME/README.md

 JavaScript Linting JavaScript (script.js) was checked using JSHint.
 Code passed with no significant issues.
 Functions are logically structured and readable.

+Lighthouse Scores:

+Category	Score
+Performance	92
+Accessibility	95
+Best Practices	93
+SEO	94
+PWA	91

+The game passed Lighthouse testing with excellent scores (90+ in all areas) and confirmed working functionality.
+It’s responsive, accessible, and ready to deploy.

 ## Customization and Future Improvements